ropensci/roweb3/content/blog/2026-03-20-new-editors/index.md

 Are you considering submitting your package for review?
 These resources will help:

 - About [rOpenSci Software Peer Review](/software-review/);
-- Browse the online book [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/);
+- Browse the online book [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/) and [rOpenSci Statistical Software Peer Review](https://stats-devguide.ropensci.org);
 - Read public [software review threads on GitHub](https://github.com/ropensci/software-review/issues)

 Would you like to review packages?
 Fill out the [rOpenSci Reviewer Sign-Up Form](https://airtable.com/app8dssb6a7PG6Vwj/shrnfDI2S9uuyxtDw) to volunteer to review.